cn0047/stash/ed/t/patterns.architectural/ddd.md

 #### Domain.

 A sphere of knowledge, influence, or activity.
 The subject area.
+Domain - subject area to which the user applies the program.
 Domain - core concepts, rules, and logic that are essential to the problem being solved by the software.

 Subdomain - further decomposition of complex domain into smaller, more manageable parts for: